viniciusalonso/viniciusalonso.github.io/_posts/2020-05-20-the-100-percent-code-coverage-trap.md

 layout: post
 title: "The 100% code coverage trap"
 tags: [""]
+description: >
+  Maybe one of the most appreciate metrics for programmers is the code coverage.
+This percentage determines how much of the testing coverage your project has.
+A bit of programmer really cares about what this number means, let’s talk about it.
 ---

 Maybe one of the most appreciate metrics for programmers is the code coverage.
 This percentage determines how much of the testing coverage your project has.
 A bit of programmer really cares about what this number means, let’s talk about it.